Yentis/betterdiscord-emotereplacer/README.md

 :reverse - Make a gif play backwards.
 :rainbow - Make your emote strobe with a rainbow of colors!
 :wiggle - Make your emote wiggle!
+:infinite - Make your emote pulse outwards!
+:wide-\<wideness\> - Make your emote extra wide!
+Wideness can be: left empty, big, huge, extreme or a number from 2 to 8.

 **Examples:**
 yentDogSmug:flip